Development of professional competencies: levels, methods and models. Definition of competencies

 goal setting

-In addition to the name of the competency, many competency models include a description of the competency.
+In addition to the name of the competency, many competency models also include a description of the competency.
 The first approach is to create a set of behavioral criteria that correspond to a specific competency.
-For example: a competency called "Planning and organizing" can be decoded as follows:
+For example: a competency called “Planning and Organizing” can be deciphered as follows:

-"Achieves results through the detailed planning and organization of people and resources in accordance with established goals and objectives within agreed timelines."
+“Achieves results through detailed planning and organization of employees and resources in accordance with established goals and objectives within agreed time frames.”

-Where the competency content spans a single list of behavioral criteria, this approach works very well.
+Where the competency content covers a single list of behavioral criteria, this approach works very well.

-The second approach is a reasonable explanation of what is summarized, that is, an argument why this particular competence is important for the organization.
-This approach is best used when the competency model reflects multiple levels of behavior, because in such situations it is difficult to summarize everything that should cover all the personal roles that exist in the company and all the standards of behavior for different levels of competency.
+The second approach is a reasonable explanation of what is briefly stated, that is, an argument for why this particular competency is important for the organization.
+This approach is best used when the competency model reflects multiple levels of behavior, because in such situations it is difficult to summarize everything that should cover all the personal roles that exist in the company and all the standards of behavior for different competency levels.

 For example.
-The competency model called "Influence" can have 5 levels.
-At one level, influence is exercised by presenting clear arguments and facts in support of a particular product.
-At another level, influence includes developing and presenting your own vision for your company and the company's impact on the market and various professional groups.
-Instead of trying to summarize such a wide range of standards of conduct, a company might put it this way:
+The competency model called “Influence” can have 5 levels.
+At one level, influence is achieved by presenting clear arguments and facts in support of a particular product.
+At another level, influence involves developing and presenting one's own vision for one's company and the company's influence on the market and various professional groups.
+Instead of trying to summarize such a wide range of standards of conduct, a company could present it as follows:

-“To persuade other people to some idea or course of action by effective persuasion.
-This is very important for learning, acquiring new knowledge, for innovation, decision-making and for creating an atmosphere of trust.”
+“To persuade other people to accept an idea or course of action through effective persuasion.
+This is very important for learning, acquiring new knowledge, for innovation, decision making and for creating an atmosphere of trust.”

-In many cases, this formulation is much more useful than a brief listing of the standards of behavior included in the competency, since the detailed description explains why the firm chooses this particular competency model, and, in addition, this description explains the special nuances inherent in the selected competency model.
+In many cases, this formulation is much more useful than a brief listing of the standards of behavior included in the competency, since the detailed description reveals why the company chooses a particular competency model, and, in addition, this description explains the special nuances inherent in the chosen competency model.

-A cluster of competencies is a set of closely related competencies (usually three to five in one bundle).
+A competency cluster is a set of closely related competencies (usually three to five in one bundle).
 Most competency models include clusters related to:

-Intellectual activity, such as problem analysis and decision making
+Intellectual activities, such as problem analysis and decision making

 - actions, for example, to achieve specific results

-All phrases in the description of competency models should be written in a language that is generally accepted and accessible to the staff.
-IN application, to which we periodically refer, these bundles of competencies are titled:
+All phrases in the description of competency models must be presented in a language that is generally accepted and accessible to staff.
+IN Application, to which we periodically refer, these bundles of competencies are entitled:

 WORK WITH PEOPLE